atakanzen/ModaNisaChallenge/README.md

 ## Dockerization

-* Implemented Dockerfile's both to client and server folders of the application.
+* Implemented Dockerfiles both to client and server folders of the application.

 * Using Docker-Compose in the root folder for integration